nikimanoledaki/calculator-microservice/Readme.md

 #### Feature tests

 [grpcurl](https://github.com/fullstorydev/grpcurl) was used a lot in the making of this service.
-It is a very easy to use open-source tool that can be used to do manual feature tests to test a gRPC server.
-It was particularly useful while building the server, before there was a client to test that the server functioned properly.
+It is a neat open-source tool that can be used to do manual feature tests to test a gRPC server.

-Here is how to install it if you would like to try it out:
+It can be installed like this:

 ```
 go get github.com/fullstorydev/grpcurl
 go install github.com/fullstorydev/grpcurl/cmd/grpcurl
 ```

-To use it, run the server locally in one terminal, and then run the following command in another terminal.
+If you would like to use it, run the server locally in one terminal (by running the Docker image or running it locally), and then enter the following command in another terminal.

 ```
 // Client terminal